steffenbew/siegfried-ai/README.md

-# SiegfriedAI - Your ChatGPT CLI Agents
+# SiegfriedAI - Your Own ChatGPT Agents

-> Create task specific ChatGPT agents with text-based prompt templates.
+> Create and manage task specific GPT-4 agents through text-based prompt templates.

 SiegfriedAI is a Node.js CLI script to interact with OpenAI's GPT-4 API.
 It's built on the [langchain](https://github.com/langchain-ai/langchainjs) library.
 Just drop your text files with GPT prompts into the `templates` folder to create your custom chat agents.
 Happy hacking!